-1938 Eddie Albert, Ronald Graham, Teddy Hart, Jimmy Savo and Burl Ives are The Boys From Syracuse.
+1938 Eddie Albert, Ronald Graham, Teddy Hart, Jimmy Savo, and Burl Ives are The Boys From Syracuse.
 George Abbott adapted the story from William Shakespeare's Comedy of Errors.
 Music and lyrics are supplied by Richard Rodgers and Lorenz Hart, and George Balanchine provides the choreography.

-1944 The Man Who Had All the Luck certainly isn't lead actor Karl Swenson or anyone else involved in this drama by Arthur Miller.
+1944 The Man Who Had All the Luck certainly isn't lead actor Karl Swenson or anyone else involved in the drama by Arthur Miller.
 The show, about a man who realizes his luck is a result of careful planning and hard work, plays only four times.

 2003 Donna Murphy and Jennifer Westfeldt star in the 50th anniversary (and first Broadway) revival of Wonderful Town.
-Kathleen Marshall directs the production, which originated as part of the City Center's "Encores!" series.
+Kathleen Marshall directs the production, which originated as part of the City Center's Encores! series.

 2008 Opening night for the Broadway stage adaptation of Irving Berlin’s holiday film White Christmas, about a pair of army buddies who try to help their former commanding officer who has fallen on hard times.
-Stephen Bogardus, Jeffry Denman, Kerry O'Malley and Meredith Patterson star in the production, staged by Walter Bobbie.
+Stephen Bogardus, Jeffry Denman, Kerry O'Malley, and Meredith Patterson star in the production, staged by Walter Bobbie.
 The score includes songs from the Bing Crosby film, augmented with other tunes from the Irving Berlin songbook.

 2009 Fela!, a biographical musical celebration of Nigerian musical pioneer and political activist Fela Anikulapo-Kuti, opens on Broadway at the Eugene O'Neill Theatre.
 Sahr Ngaujah, who headlined the show's 2008 Off-Broadway premiere, alternates in the title role with Kevin Mambo.